-On September 12, 2017, the general public will get its first real look inside Apple Park, Apple’s new, massive, multi-billion dollar ring-shaped headquarters in Cupertino, California.
-Specifically, they will announce their new iphone lineup in the appropriately named Steve Jobs Theater, a 1,000-seat venue inside the giant ring itself.
+On September 12, 2017, the general public got its first real look inside Apple Park, Apple’s new, massive, multi-billion dollar ring-shaped headquarters in Cupertino, California.
+Specifically, they announced their new iphone lineup in the appropriately named Steve Jobs Theater, a 1,000-seat venue inside the giant ring itself.
 Ever since it was announced, people have been curious about this amazing new structure, and as Apple’s last few employees move in, we will finally get a good look at it.

 Apple Park is impressive, and that’s almost certainly the point.

 As a fan of Apple’s products, I’ve been watching the construction of Apple Park curiously over the years.
 Steve Jobs himself was the driving force behind it (no surprise there), and the project’s planning stages began nearly a decade ago.
 In fact, Jobs did much of the initial groundwork (literally and metaphorically) before his death in 2011.
 Here are some of the vitals on this architectural wonder:

 - It cost $5 billion – For reference, that figure is higher than the gross domestic product of about 35 countries in the world.
 It’s a lot of money, but maybe not for a company that has north of $200 billion in the bank.

 - It’s shaped like a flying saucer – Its roughly 2.8-million-square-feet of space was constructed as a gigantic, four-story silver and glass ring.
 It will hold about 12,000 Apple employees.

 - It’s super green – It’s one of the most energy-efficient buildings in the world, running almost entirely on renewable energy.
 Much of that power will come from solar panels on the top of the structure.